hashicorp/terraform-provider-azurerm/website/docs/d/resources.html.markdown

 * `name` - The name of this Resource.

 * `id` - The ID of this Resource.

+* `subscription_id` - The subscription to which the Resources is deployed.

 * `resource_group_name` - The name of the Resource Group in which this Resource exists.